 She said so.

-mine looks familiar like a clocks face but
+mine look familiar like a clocks face but

 travels backwards through the year,

-Thanksgiving sits at 8 then Santa arrives around seven
+Thanksgiving sits about 8, then Santa arrives around seven

-and then down to New Years, resolutely living at the bottom.
+and then down straight to New Years, resolutely living at the bottom.

 The newly diapered year takes the first tread from the basement

-the upward rise, bringing the birth of spring
+on the upward rise, towards the birth of spring

 Somewhere near number four, March or so I think,